Grade Five

 • Environmental Education

-The students explore the environment close to their home in Local History and Geography and explore the animal kin-dom in Zoology.
+Students explore their local environment through Local History and Geography and study the animal kin-dom in Zoology.

 • Curriculum Trips

-Students in Fifth grade participate in the Greek Games, where they join other Fifth grade Waldorf students from the surrounding area for two days, to compete in javelin, discus, relays, wrestling and long jump.
+Fifth graders participate in the Greek Games, joining other Waldorf fifth grade students to compete in javelin, discus, relays, wrestling, and long jump.